hb9ssb/trx-control/README.md

 It supports both IPv4 and IPv6.

-The effective transceiver control is done using Lua modules, this way new transceivers can easily be supported by suppliying a corresponding Lua driver module for a specific transceiver model.
+The effective transceiver control is done using Lua modules, this way new transceivers can easily be supported by supplying a corresponding Lua driver module for a specific transceiver model.
 See https://lua.org and https://lua.msys.ch for more information on Lua.